menandmice/micetro_docs/guides/user-manual/ipam.rst

 1. Locate the subrange for which you want to view the hierarchy.

-2. Right-click on the subrange and, from the shortcut menu, selects Parent.
+2. Right-click on the subrange and, from the shortcut menu, selects :guilabel:`Parent`.
 All available parent(s) are shown.

 3. Click on the parent and the system automatically moves you to that parent range.